scott45/Helm-structure-secrets/README.md

 Good practice to handle secrets is to use the Helm Secrets plugin. (https://github.com/futuresimple/helm-secrets).

 This plugin enables us to encrypt and decrypt secrets.
-Helm secrets uses KMS keys to achieve that.
+Helm secrets uses KMS keys to achieve that

 Note how I organize the the charts and environments